pcms documentation

 Site configuration: pcms-config.yaml

 The main config file is pcms-config.yaml.
-It servers the following purposes:

-A minimal example pcms-config.yaml:
+An example pcms-config.yaml:

-# Server config:
+# server config:

 server: